 Shareholders are welcome to contact the Nomination Committee and submit proposals by post to: Nobia AB, Nomination Committee, Box 70376, SE-107 24 Stockholm, Sweden.

-Work of the Board of Directors In accordance with Nobia's Articles of Association, the Board is, to the extent appointed by the General Meeting, to comprise not fewer than three and not more than nine members, with not more than three deputy members.
-The 2016 Annual General Meeting resolved that the Board was to comprise nine members with no deputy members.
-The Board also includes two members, with two deputy members, who are appointed by employees' organisation in accordance with the Swedish Board Representation (Private Sector Employees) Act.
+Work of the Board of Directors

+In accordance with Nobia's Articles of Association, the Board is, to the extent appointed by the General Meeting, to comprise not fewer than three and not more than nine members, with not more than three deputy members.
+The 2017 AGM resolved that the Board was to comprise nine members with no deputy members.
+The Board also includes two members, with two deputy members, who are appointed by employees' organisation is in accordance with the Swedish Board Representation (Private Sector Employees) Act.
 The Code also contains certain requirements regarding the composition of the Board of Directors.
-The Board is to have an appropriate composition with respect to the company's operations, stage of development, strategy and other circumstances, and be characterised by diversity and breadth in terms of the competencies, experience and background of the Board members elected by the Annual General Meeting.
+The Board is to have an appropriate composition with respect to the company's operations, stage of development, strategy and other circumstances, and be characterised by diversity and breadth in terms of the competence, experience and background of the Board members elected by the AGM.
 Efforts are made to achieve an even gender distribution.
-The number of women on the Board amounts to three of the nine members elected at the Annual General Meeting, including the President, corresponding to 33 per cent.
+The number of women on the Board amounts to four of the nine members elected at the AGM, including the President, corresponding to 44 per cent.
 The gender-distribution requirements of the Swedish Corporate Governance Code are thus deemed to be satisfied.

-No deputies of Board members elected by the Annual General Meeting are appointed.
-A maximum of one Board member elected by the Annual General Meeting may work in company management or in the management of the company's subsidiaries.
-Furthermore, a majority of the Board members elected by the Annual General Meeting are to be independent in relation to the company and company management.
+No deputies of Board members elected by the AGM are appointed.
+A maximum of one Board member elected by the AGM may work in company management or in the management of the company's subsidiaries.
+Furthermore, a majority of the Board members elected by the AGM are to be independent in relation to the company and company management.
 At least two of these Board members must also to be independent in relation to the company's largest shareholders.
 Nobia's Board of Directors fulfils these requirements.
-The President is proposed as a member of the Board that is proposed to the 2017 Annual General Meeting.
+The President is proposed as a member of the Board that is proposed to the 2018 AGM.
 This has been the case in earlier years, except for 2010 when the then President decided to retire.
 Other executives in the company participate at Board meetings to make presentations and to serve as secretary.
-The Board held nine scheduled meetings during the 2016 fiscal year.
+The Board held eight scheduled meetings during the 2017 fiscal year.

 The work of the Board of Directors follows a fixed agenda for each Board meeting, including such matters as business status, investments, budget, interim reports and annual accounts.
 The Chairman leads and delegates the work of the Board and ensures that matters not included in the fixed agenda are addressed.
 The Board's work is regulated by the rules of procedure adopted annually by the Board and by the instruction regarding the distribution of duties between the Board and the President.
-Much of the Board's work in 2016 was devoted to updating the strategy.
-Issues relating to consumer insight, digitisation, range, supply chain and staffing were key components of these efforts.
-The focus also remained targeted on efficiency and growth.
-In parallel with offensive investments, potential acquisitions for generating profitable growth were evaluated during the year.
-In the summer of 2016, the Board visited Magnet's operations in Darlington and Commodore/ CIE in London.
-Important work conducted in the autumn was the evaluation and
+Much of the Board's work in 2017 was devoted to the new flat-pack kitchen concept in the Nordic region, omnichannel and digitisation and range and supply chain.
+The focus also remained targeted on organisational development, efficiency and growth.
+In parallel with aggressive investments, potential acquisitions for generating profitable growth were evaluated during the year.
+In the summer of 2017, the Board visited two Magnet kitchens stores in London and HTH's new omnichannel store in Copenhagen.
+The Board members are presented on pages 102-103.
+Attendance at Board meetings is shown in the table on page 98.